 EDITOR’s NOTE: 10 BEAUTIFUL DAY TRIPS FROM GDANSK YOU CAN PLAN

 WITNESS A WINTER HIGHLANDER CARNIVAL

-How does participating in highlander horse-drawn sleigh or Kumoterki race sound?
+How does participating in the highlander horse-drawn sleigh or Kumoterki race sound?
 Or competing with the locals and other fellow travelers in carol singing, folk dance and couples dance contests?

 Suppose you find Zakopane to be too mainstream or touristy.
 In that case, just 14km from this famous city is a lesser-known village Bukowina Tatrzańska, which offers even better enchanting views of the magnificent Tatra Mountains.

-Bukowina Tatrzańska transforms into the carnival capital of Poland in February every year as it hosts the Winter Highlander Carnival, which has many unique events that you can participate as well.
+Bukowina Tatrzańska transforms into the carnival capital of Poland in February every year as it hosts the Winter Highlander Carnival, which has many unique events that you can participate in as well.